petzsch/contabo-php-client/docs/Api/ImagesApi.md

 Delete an uploaded custom image by its id

-Your are free to delete a previously uploaded custom images at any time.
+Your are free to delete a previously uploaded custom images at any time

 ### Example